lightster/hub/README.md

 # Hub

-Hub is a foundation for creating a basic static internal web site for companies or any other type of organization that has a mission, vision, core values, strategic goals, and/or staff resources.
+Hub is a foundation for creating a basic static internal web site for organizations that have a mission, vision, core values, strategic goals, and/or staff resources.

 Hub uses [Jekyll](https://jekyllrb.com/) to render your content from Markdown and Liquid templates to HTML.